-Pride kicks off with a panel discussion at the Hamilton Princess on the evening of Friday the 30th of August.
-The title is “Free to be me: Expressing LGBTQI+ identities against a legacy of colonialism.”
+Pride kicked off with a panel discussion at the Hamilton Princess on the evening of Friday the 30th of August.
+The title was “Free to be me: Expressing LGBTQI+ identities against a legacy of colonialism.”

 Sodomy laws were not unique to Bermuda, but a mainstay of British colonial order.
-This seminar will explore how colonial era laws have impacted the expression of LGBTQI+ identities in the British Commonwealth Caribbean, in particular Jamaica, Guyana, Barbados and Trinidad and Tobago (four Caribbean countries that have now held Pride parades).
+The seminar explored how colonial era laws have impacted the expression of LGBTQI+ identities in the British Commonwealth Caribbean, in particular Jamaica, Guyana, Barbados and Trinidad and Tobago (four Caribbean countries that have now held Pride parades).

-- Jaevion Nelson, Executive Director of F-FLAG, the Jamaica Forum for Lesbians, All-Sexuals and Gays;
+- Jaevion Nelson, Executive Director of J-FLAG, the Jamaica Forum for Lesbians, All-Sexuals and Gays;

-- Ro-Ann Mohommad, Co-founder of B-GLAD, Barbados – Gays, Lesbians and All-Sexuals against Discrimination, and organizer of Barbados’ LGBTQI Pride;
+- Ro-Ann Mohommad, Founder of SHE Barbados and Organizer of Barbados’ LGBTQI Pride;

 - Rudolph (Rudy) Hanamji, Chair of Pride Trinidad & Tobago; and

-- Dr. Natassia Rambarran, Public Health Advocate at SASOD, the Society Against Sexual Orientation Discrimination in Guyana.
+- Dr. Nastassia Rambarran, Public Health Advocate at SASOD, the Society Against Sexual Orientation Discrimination in Guyana.